Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 Rash on Neck: Causes, Symptoms, and Treatments

-An itchy rash on neck can appear suddenly or develop gradually over time.
+Neck rashes can grow gradually over time or arise unexpectedly.
 Understanding the causes, symptoms, and treatments is important for choosing the right care and preventing future flare-ups.

 Causes of an Itchy Rash on Neck